 Character Formation While Young

-One of our earliest to read for teaching character was the Miller Family series.
-These are among my top picks for younger children, from the littlest who you hold on your lap to age 12-ish.
+One of our earliest resources to read for teaching character was the Miller Family series.
+These chapter books are among my top picks for younger children, from the littlest who you hold on your lap to age 12-ish.
 They were a pleasure to read and brought both laughter and enduring insights.

 <—Although we are not Amish, our children have said these books will be read with their little ones someday – they are a tool to reinforce discussions that we aren’t sure how to approach with our children.
 So well written, they grab your heart.
 They speak to your heart as well as to your head.